 How it works:

-In the spring, members commit to receiving a weekly share of vegetables by paying for 16 weeks in advance.
-Then, starting in July, members receive a weekly box filled with fresh vegetables from our farm.
+In the spring members commit to receiving a weekly share of vegetables by paying for 16 weeks in advance.
+Then starting in late June, members receive a weekly box filled with fresh vegetables from our farm.
 In addition we include a newsletter with farm updates, descriptions of new and different vegetables, and 2-3 recipes for how to prepare some of the box contents.

 What are the perks: